richardvan/richardvan.github.io/pages/about.md

 description: who is Richard Van?
 ---

-Richard Van is a software developer, traveler, gamer, and occasional blogger who is well-rounded with experience in attempting his own startup, traveling through 29 countries over six months, and working in industry for five years.
-He enjoys exploring new technologies and leveraging code to do cool things.
+Richard Van is a student, software developer, gamer, and occasional occasional nomad with long-term out-of-country adventures.
+He enjoys continually learning, exploring new technologies, and leveraging code to do cool things.

-He received a B.S. in [Computer Science](http://www.cs.ucla.edu/) in 2010, from the University of California, Los Angeles; and a Master's of [Business Administration ](http://www.unr.edu/degrees/business-administration/mba) in 2013, from the University of Nevada, Reno.
+He received a B.S. in [Computer Science](http://www.cs.ucla.edu/), from the University of California, Los Angeles; and a Master's of [Business Administration ](http://www.unr.edu/degrees/business-administration/mba), from the University of Nevada, Reno.

 [文](https://en.wiktionary.org/wiki/%E6%96%87)[英](https://en.wiktionary.org/wiki/%E8%8B%B1)[康](https://en.wiktionary.org/wiki/%E6%96%87) is his Chinese name.
 The Cantonese translation is Man Jing Hong; The Mandarin translation is Wen Ying Kang; The Vietnamese translation is [Văn](https://en.wiktionary.org/wiki/v%C4%83n#Vietnamese) [Anh](https://en.wiktionary.org/wiki/Anh) [Khăng](http://meaningoffirstname.blogspot.com/2009/08/khang-name-meanings-of-khang-baby-names.html).
 He speaks Cantonese at home with his family and is commonly referred to as Hong.